-1. Subject to the provisions of this Compact, the Tribes may engage in only the following Class III games: Video lottery games of chance as described in Appendix A, keno as described in Appendix B, and off-race course mutuel wagering as described in Appendix C.

-- 2. This section shall be construed consistent with federal classification of gaming activities.
-Notwithstanding any provision of this Compact, any gaming activity classified by federal regulation as Class II activity shall not be subject to the provisions of the Compact. - C. Gaming location.
-The Gaming Facility authorized by this Compact shall be located on the Tribes' Reservation near Mission, Oregon, north and east of exit 216 on Interstate 84, on land held in trust for the Tribes by the United States prior to enactment of IGRA, and more fully described in Exhibit 1 to this Compact.
-Gaming authorized under this Compact shall be conducted only in the Gaming Facility.
-If another Oregon Tribe is authorized to operate a gaming facility on non-Tribal lands, the Tribes do not hereby abrogate any rights they may have under Section 20 of IGRA. - Number of video terminals.
-The number of Class III video lottery D. games of chance authorized by this Compact shall not exceed the number of such games that would occupy 15 percent (15%) of the total square footage of the gaming area and related portions of the Gaming Facility under customary industry spacing.
+- 1. Subject to the provisions of this Compact, the Tribes may engage in only the following Class III games: Video lottery games of chance as described in Appendix A, Keno as described in Appendix B, and off-race course mutuel wagering as described in Appendix C. - 2.
+This section shall be construed consistent with federal classification of gaming activities.
+Notwithstanding any provision of this Compact, any gaming activity classified by federal regulation as Class II activity shall not be subject to the provisions of the Compact. - C. Gaming Location.
+The Gaming Facility authorized by this Compact shall be located on Indian land near Chiloquin, Oregon, East of the junction of Highways 97 and 62, on land that is currently being placed in trust for the Tribes by the United States.
+This land is within the former Klamath Reservation and shall be placed in trust as per the Restoration Act, Exhibit I, and more fully described in Exhibit II to this Compact.
+Gaming authorized under this Compact shall be conducted only in the Gaming Facility on the above stated trust lands.
+If another Oregon Tribe is authorized to operate gaming facility on non-Tribal lands, the Tribes do not hereby abrogate any rights they may have under Section 20 of IGRA. - D. Number of Video Terminals.
+The number of Class III video lottery games of chance authorized by this Compact shall not exceed the number of such games that would occupy 15 percent (15%) of the total square footage of the gaming area and related portions of the Gaming Facility under customary industry spacing.
 The parties acknowledge that the Gaming Facility is a mixed use facility.
 The parties agree that the size of the Gaming Facility to be devoted to Class III video lottery games of chance is determined by the area of those parts of the facility that are appropriately related to the gaming activities conducted therein (the "gaming area").
-The parties also agree that, in combination, the gaming area of the facility and the spacing of video lottery terminals customary in the industry limit the number of video lottery terminals on the gaming floor to no more than 333.
-Subject to other terms of this Compact, the Tribes may determine in its discretion the location and spacing of video lottery terminals within the Gaming Facility. - E. Expansion of Gaming Area.
-If the Tribes decide to expand the square footage of the Gaming Facility the parties shall enter into an addendum to this Compact in which the precise number of additional video lottery terminals to be located in the expansion shall be established.
-The limit on the number of video lottery terminals established in subsection D of this section shall be increased by the number of video lottery terminals that would occupy 15 percent (15%) of the total square footage of the expansion that is devoted to Class II and Class III gaming and related activities, given customary industry spacing of video lottery terminals.
+The parties also agree that, in combination, the gaming area of the facility and the spacing of video lottery terminals customary in the industry limit the number of video lottery terminals on the gaming floor to no more than five hundred (500).
+Subject to other terms of this Compact, the Tribes may determine at its discretion, the location and spacing of video lottery terminals within the Gaming Facility.

+E. Temporary Gaming Facility.